novayo/LeetCode/0451_Sort_Characters_By_Frequency/README.md

 * Memory Usage: 17.8 MB, less than 14.75% of Python3 online submissions for Sort Characters By Frequency.

 > bucket sort

+---

+try_3.py: O(n) O(n)

+* Runtime: 72 ms, faster than 43.74% of Python3 online submissions for Sort Characters By Frequency.
+* Memory Usage: 17 MB, less than 21.70% of Python3 online submissions for Sort Characters By Frequency.

+> bucket sort